 Engenco share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Engenco 's is 1.0542.
-This would suggest that Engenco 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Engenco 's is 0.5627.
+This would suggest that Engenco 's shares are less volatile than average (for this exchange).

 Engenco Limited, together with its subsidiaries, provides engineering services and products in Australasia, Europe, and the United States.
 The company's Gemco Rail segment engages in the remanufacture and repair of locomotives, wagons, bearings, and other rail products for rail operators and maintainers.
 This segment offers wheel-set, bogie, and in-field wagon maintenance services; and manufactures new and refurbished wagons, bogie component parts, customized remote controlled ballast car discharge gates, and rail maintenance equipment and spares.
 Its Convair segment manufactures pneumatic road tankers and mobile silos for the carriage and storage of construction materials, grains, and other dry bulk materials; and offers maintenance, repair, and overhaul services, as well as sells ancillary equipment and spare parts.
 The company's Drivetrain segment offers engine and powertrain maintenance, repair, and overhaul; power generation design and construction; and technical support, professional engineering, and training services, as well as fluid connectors, new components, and parts to mining, oil and gas, rail, transport, defense, marine, construction, materials handling, automotive, agriculture, and power generation industries.
 Its Momentum Rail segment provides personnel and project management services, such as professional recruitment; and training and workforce solutions comprising management and provision of track construction, and maintenance projects to freight rail and mining rail infrastructure managers.
 The company's CERT segment provides rail training, rail incident investigation training, security (transit guard) training, first aid training, and company induction and course design services; issues certificates of competency; and manages apprenticeship and trainee schemes for various infrastructure and rail clients.
 Engenco Limited was founded in 1989 and is headquartered in Melbourne, Australia.